wesharetechnology/flask-llm-pdf-analyzer/README.md

 This is a flask app that uses the LLM model to extract chemicals from a PDF File input.
 ## Installation
 1. Clone the repository: `git clone https://github.com/wesharetechnology/flask-llm-pdf-analyzer.git`
 2. The project runs on conda environment for running large language models.
-To install the same conda environment, run `conda env create -f llm_env.yml` and also `pip install -r pip_requirement.txt` (actually pip install or conda install?)
+To install the same conda environment, run `conda env create -f llm_env.yml`
+3. Activate the conda environment: `conda activate llm_env`
 ### Build a flask app
 Tutorial Source: [How to build a web application using Flask and deploy it to the cloud](https://www.freecodecamp.org/news/how-to-build-a-web-application-using-flask-and-deploy-it-to-the-cloud-3551c985e492/)
 1. On windows, allow running the script `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`